MurphyPone/murphypone.github.io/src/content/how-to-run-a-digital-hackathon.md

 One of the drawbacks/tradeoffs of digital events is that _the more content you provide to hackers, the more likely they are to be overwhelmed_.
 As mentioned above, though many-specialized channels make it easy for seasoned-Discord users to quickly navigate and find the information they're looking for, novice hackers. mentors, and sponsors may be turned off of your communication platform if they're met with hundreds of channels with no guidance as to how to tweak their notifications/permissions to refine the scope of information that may be blasted at them once they join your server.

-Shout out to [Kyle Suero](https://kylesuero.com/), this secion is dedicated to you.  **Overuse of `@everyone` and `@here` can quickly sever a hacker's connection to the server.**  There's no hard-fast rules about tagging everyone, but I strongly recommend keeping such announcements to a minimum.
+Shout out to [Kyle Suero](https://kylesuero.com/), this section is dedicated to you.  **Overuse of `@everyone` and `@here` can quickly sever a hacker's connection to the server.**  There's no hard-fast rules about tagging everyone, but I strongly recommend keeping such announcements to a minimum.
 My 2¢: permissions to tag whole channels/servers should be restricted to an as-needed Organizer-only basis, and should be kept to a minimum for information that everyone needs to know.
 The overwhelming majority of the time, no announcement pertains to _everyone_.
 Tailor your messages and relevant tags to the specific audience you want to communicate with.

 Broad categories include:
 - `@Organizers`